Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Zone.md

 ZoneRightSide.EndPosition	:= 4000;
 ```

 Zones must also be added to the Mediator object.
-By default, this is handled in the MAIN.Initialize ACTION.
+By default, this is handled automatically.

 ```javascript
 // Example implementation